Subanon people: Subgroups based on religion

+Kolibugan Subanon

-Other groups, who are linguistically members of the Subanon language subgroup but adopted Islam, call themselves Kalibugan in the central area and Kolibugan in western areas.
-Kalibugan means "mixed, or half-breed, especially of roosters" in Tausug and Cebuano.
+Groups who are linguistically members of the Subanon language subgroup but who have adopted Islam call themselves Kalibugan (in the central area of the peninsula) or Kolibugan (in the western areas of the peninsula).

+Kalibugan means 'mixed' or 'half-breed', especially of roosters in Tausug and Cebuano.
 Although claims are often made that the Kolibugan/Kalibugan are ethnically mixed with Samal, Badjao, Tausug, or Maguindanaon, there is no evidence supporting those claims, and linguistically, the languages of the Islamic members of the Subanon subgroup are virtually identical with the language of the neighboring non-Islamic group, except that the Islamic groups have a larger amount of Arabic vocabulary that refers to aspects of life that deal with religious concepts.

+Lapuyan Subanon

+The Lapuyan Subanon, also known as the Southern Subanon whose homeland is in the area of the municipalities Lapuyan and Margosatubig, are notably different from the other indigenous peoples of Mindanao in that they have been predominantly evangelical protestants since 1912, when the powerful Thimuay Imbing welcomed the missionary efforts of Rev. David and Mrs Hulda Lund, who had been sent by the Christian and Missionary Alliance (CMA) church to evangelize among the Subanen.

+Traditional Subanon

+The other Subanon groups in the Northern, Eastern, and some of the Central and Western portions of the peninsula have retained their indigenous beliefs, and continue to be call themselves Subanen, while some outsiders use the word Subano, which is a Spanish version of the native name.

 History

 Prehistory

 The Subanon were established in the island of Mindanao before 500 BC, before the Neolithic Era, or New Stone Age where the period in the development of human technology taken place beginning 10,000 BC according to the ASPRO chronology (between 4,500 and 2,000 BC).
 The evidence of old stone tools in Zamboanga del Norte may indicate a late Neolithic presence.

+Lordships and commerce

+The Subanon had commercial relations with the Tausug, Maguindanaon and Maranao.

 Burial jars, both earthen and glazed, as well as Chinese celadons, have been found in caves, together with shell bracelets, beads, and gold ornaments.
 Many of the ceramic wares are from the Yuan and Ming periods.
-Evidently, there was a long history of trade between the Subanon and the Chinese long before the latter's contact with Islam.
+Evidently, there was a long history of trade between the Subanon and the Chinese long before the former's contact with Islam.

-Early history